 Ongoing care – It’s been demonstrated that ongoing care management services – serving as a preventive or augmentative strategy to chronic condition management programs – keep people healthier and out of the hospital.
 Continuous care programs, especially for those with chronic conditions, will be a service millennials invest in on going forward.
 Given that more than 50 percent of millennials do not see a physician in a year and 93 percent do not schedule any preventive visits, continuous care services are going to become crucial to engaging millennials in the healthcare system.

-Millennials comprise 30% of the U.S. adult population.
+30% of millennials are now parents and more than 10 million are serving as primary caregiver to their parent(s).
+They will be the driving force for healthcare decisions for more than just themselves.
 As digital opportunists, the millennial approach to the status quo has already changed the way businesses and industries operate.

 View More >